The NCAA and “Non-Game Related” Student-Athlete Name, Image and Likeness Restrictions

 In the 2010 September/October issue of Trusteeship, read about how rising athletic expenses are becoming a destabilizing force for many institutions.
 William E. “Brit” Kirwan and R. Gerald Turner show you how the game is changing.

-College Sports 101: A Primer on Money, Athletics, and Higher Education in the 21st Century
+College Sports 101: A Primer on Money, Athletics, and Higher Education in the 21st Century (produced in 2009)

-This report offers an overview of the business and economic landscape of intercollegiate athletics, with a particular focus on the Football Bowl Subdivision, the top competitive tier of the National Collegiate Athletic Association.
+This 2009 report offered an overview of the business and economic landscape of intercollegiate athletics, with a particular focus on the Football Bowl Subdivision, the top competitive tier of the National Collegiate Athletic Association.
 It is designed to help policymakers, academic leaders, and other interested parties understand both the economic forces that shape decision making in athletics and the financial consequences of those decisions for higher education as a whole.
 It also is intended to provide background and context as the Knight Commission considers solutions to the problems.

 Presidential Survey on the Cost and Financing of Intercollegiate Athletics.
 July 2009.